 I’m a builder looking to purchase a lot and build a custom or speculative home.
 Are there any unusual restrictions that apply?

 No, other than the covenants for Hub Hall Heights.
-If you want to participate as a builder that is able to have the Homeownership Opportunity Program available for your buyer, then the selling price of the home and lot cannot exceed $224,000 and the buyer must be a first-time homebuyer who has qualified and is eligible for the financial incentive.
+If you want to participate as a builder and have your buyer apply for the Homeownership Opportunity Program, then the selling price of the home and lot cannot exceed $224,000 and the buyer must be a first-time homebuyer who has qualified and is eligible for the financial incentive.
 Open the DEVELOPMENTS tab above to find information on lot availability and pricing, including for the 12th Addition with lots available in 2018.

 If you are not quite ready to build or buy, but think you will be within the next year, please send an e-mail and we will keep in contact.